Octupolar test of general relativity: Results and conclusions

 \section{Results and conclusions}

-The posteriors of the leading and two subleading octupole deformation parameters $\delta \mu_{30}$, $\delta \mu_{32}$, and $\delta \mu_{33}$ for GW190412 and GW190814 obtained by the above-mentioned procedure are shown in Fig.~\ref{fig:dmu3-bounds}, Fig.~\ref{fig:dmu32-bounds}, and Fig.~\ref{fig:dmu33-bounds}, respectively.
+The posteriors of the leading and two subleading octupole deformation parameters $\delta \mu_{30}$, $\delta \mu_{32}$, and $\delta \mu_{33}$ for GW190412 and GW190814 obtained by the above-mentioned procedure are shown in Fig.~\ref{fig:dmu30-dmu32-dmu33-bounds}.
 Among the detected events, GW190814 provides the tightest constraints on all the octupole parameters.
 This is expected as GW190814 is the most unequal mass binary (mass ratio, $q=0.112^{+0.008}_{-0.009}$) among the GW events in the GWTC-3 and asymmetric systems get stronger contributions from non-quadrupolar moments.

-In addition to the individual event analysis in Figs.~\ref{fig:dmu3-bounds}-\ref{fig:dmu33-bounds}, we have also obtained the combined bounds on $\delta \mu_{3n}$ using data from multiple events under the assumption that the same value of $\delta \mu_{3n}$ is shared across all the events.
+In addition to the individual event analysis in Fig.~\ref{fig:dmu30-dmu32-dmu33-bounds}, we have also obtained the combined bounds on $\delta \mu_{3n}$ using data from multiple events under the assumption that the same value of $\delta \mu_{3n}$ is shared across all the events.
 The joint constraints on these parameters are obtained by multiplying the individual likelihoods from the events, GW190412 and GW190814, analyzed with {\tt Phenom} and {\tt SEOB} waveforms.
-In the joint analysis the most tightly constrained parameter is $\delta \mu_{30}$ ($\delta \mu_{30}=-0.11^{+0.20}_{-0.18}$ using {\tt Phenom} waveform and $\delta \mu_{30}=-0.07^{+0.11}_{-0.12}$ using {\tt SEOB} at the 90\% credible level) and the most weakly constrained parameter is $\delta \mu_{33}$ ($\delta \mu_{33}=-0.32^{+1.67}_{-0.62}$ using {\tt Phenom} waveform and $\delta \mu_{33}=-0.17^{+2.47}_{-0.43}$ using {\tt SEOB} at the 90\% credible level).
+In the joint analysis the most tightly constrained parameter is $\delta \mu_{30}$ and the most weakly constrained parameter is $\delta \mu_{33}$.
+The posterior on higher-order mass octupole deformation parameters, such as $\delta \mu_{34}$, are mostly uninformative and not shown here.
+Detections of unequal mass binaries in the future with a larger signal-to-noise ratio will enable us to probe higher PN pieces in the mass octupole moment.

 Bounds from the two different kinds of waveform approximants show excellent agreement with each other.
 On all occasions the posterior distributions on $\delta \mu_{3n}$ are statistically consistent with $\delta \mu_{3n}=0$ within 90\% credible interval.
-The posterior distributions of $\delta \mu_{3n}$ for the individual-event analysis as well as joint analysis are showing full agreement with GR.
-This is the first reported bound on the different PN pieces in mass type octupole moment of compact binary complementing the previous consistency tests in Refs.~\cite{Capano:2020dix,Puecher:2022sfm}.
-It is interesting that these bounds also confirm the consistency of the octupolar tail radiation with the predictions of GR.
+This is the first reported bound on the different PN pieces in mass-type octupole moment of compact binary complementing the previous consistency tests in Refs.~\cite{Capano:2020dix,Puecher:2022sfm}.
+It is interesting that the bounds on $\delta \mu_{33}$ also confirm the consistency of the octupolar tail radiation with the predictions of GR.